 For decades, those in the beauty business cruelly tested on animals, and some still do (like MAC and Maybelline).
 PETA has a cohesive list to help you decide where to spend your money.

-In Terms of Access to Vegan Food, London, New York, Berlin, Los Angeles, and Toronto Are the Top Vegan Cities.
-(Redefine Meat)
+In Terms of Access to Vegan Food, London, Berlin, Los Angeles, Portland, and Lisbon Are the Top Vegan Cities.
+(Happy Cow)

 A Vegan Diet Is Lower in Cholesterol and Higher in Fiber.
 (NCBI)